spencer-shadley/completed-class/class-content/14-Full-Stack/01-Activities/13-Post-Author-Association/README.md

   The goal of this exercise is to modify the Post and Author models so that they are associated with eachother.

-  1. Open the folder slacked out to you.
+  1. Open the directory slacked out to you.

   2. Run `npm install`

-  3. Open the `config` folder and update the `config.json` file's `development` object to match your own local MySQL database.
+  3. Open the `config` directory and update the `config.json` file's `development` object to match your own local MySQL database.

   4. Navigate to the `post.js` file.